knpuniversity/symfony/knpu/extra-upgrade-4.0/flex.md

 Flex is a Composer *plugin*, and, it's pretty simple: when you install a package, it checks to see if there is a *recipe* for that package.
 A recipe can add configuration files, auto-enable the bundle, add paths to your `.gitignore` file and more.
-But, for Flex to work, you need to have specific Flex directory structure.
+But, for Flex to work, you need to use the Flex directory structure.

 ## Upgrade to Flex: The Plan